bihealth/vcfpy/README.md

 ## Features

 - Support for reading and writing VCF v4.3
-- Interface to `INFO` and `FORMAT` fields is based on `OrderedDict` allows for easier modification than PyVCF (also I find this more pythonic)
+- Interface to `INFO` and `FORMAT` fields is based on `dict` allows for easier modification than PyVCF (also I find this more pythonic)
 - Read (and jump in) and write BGZF files just using `vcfpy`

 ## Why another VCF parser for Python!